UFO Moviez

 UFO Moviez India Limited is an Indian digital cinema distribution network and an in-cinema advertising platform.
 It operates a satellite-based digital cinema distribution network using its UFO-M4 platform and D-Cinema network.
 UFO Moviez is a company in the business of electronic delivery of digitized full-length feature films and content in theatres via satellite.
 UFO has also contributed to the revival of single screen cinemas in India and its secure technology has substantially reduced Piracy.
 UFO has ensured that audiences have ‘day of release’ access to films everywhere.
-UFO Moviez claimed to have released more than 11,000 films in 22 languages, on its UFO M4-Platform & DCI Network and has conducted over 21 million shows.
+UFO Moviez claimed to have released more than 11,000 films in 22 languages, on its UFO M4-Platform and DCI Network and has conducted over 21 million shows.